Judgment Night poster

 The First Threshold at 28 minutes marks the transition into Act II, occurring at 25% of the runtime.
 This indicates the protagonist's commitment to They witness drug dealer Fallon murder a man in the street.
 After a moment of shock, Frank makes the active choice to flee rather than stay hidden, and Fallon sees them.
 They are now hunted - no turning back., moving from reaction to action.

 At 55 minutes, the Midpoint arrives at 51% of the runtime—precisely centered, creating perfect narrative symmetry.
-Of particular interest, this crucial beat False defeat: The group tries to call for help from a pay phone, but police won't come in time.
+Structural examination shows that this crucial beat False defeat: The group tries to call for help from a pay phone, but police won't come in time.
 Fallon finds them and they barely escape.
 The stakes raise - they realize no one is coming to save them.
 They're on their own., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Second Threshold at 85 minutes initiates the final act resolution at 78% of the runtime.
 Frank decides to stop running.
 He realizes they must fight back or die.
 He rallies Mike and Ray with newfound determination.
 The prey becomes the hunter - they'll use Fallon's tactics against him., demonstrating the transformation achieved throughout the journey.